The Absurd Worldview of Mr. Peanutbutter: Let’s talk about Toxic Positivity

 I don’t think that belief that the world is meaningless is the inherent cause of toxic positivity, though it certainly can lead to it.
 I have heard about it in various subgroups.
 People who are passionate about their jobs or about the opportunity to study in college can fall prey to toxic positivity.
 I’ve seen this mentality amongst Christians, even though Jesus showed a wide range of emotions and wasn’t exceedingly positive.
 He cried and got angry and was pretty human and he validated people’s emotions and didn’t pretend sadness didn’t exist.

 If that’s the case, I don’t get why we all shouldn’t be like that.
 God has given blessings and there are good things in the world, so we should appreciate them.
-Every day is a gift, there is a beautiful creation and there are the joys of coffee and friends.
+Every day is a gift, there is a beautiful creation and there are the joys of coffee and time with friends.
 I don’t disagree with that, but creation can also be terrifying and horrific.
 There are hurricanes and tsunamis and nature is frankly, a wild beast.
 While I agree being thankful and focusing on blessings is important, we don’t always feel happy even with the good things in our lives.

 One instance I can think of during college was a situation with academics.
-In my English classes, I read fantastic literature and listened to great lectures.
+In my English classes, I read fantastic books and listened to great lectures.
 But does that mean I’m not going to be stressed that I have to read 200 pages for one class by next Thursday in one class and 60 pages in another?
 No way.

 If a friend is stressed about school, it is tempting to say to them, “But we have it good here.
 Our classes are amazing and the books we are reading are profound and beautiful.
 We have good friends here and our professors are helpful and kind.
 Classes are fun, why complain if they are hard and you feel anxious?
 Just enjoy them.”
 Now, saying that sounds incredibly dumb.
 College is stressful.
 Heck, life is stressful.
 Why should we pretend like it is not.
 Just like it is absurd to convince our friends to be miserable when they are happy, it is absurd to convince our friends to be happy when they miserable.